Setting Up Credentials

 How to Delete

-- Go to Provider detail page
+- Go to your bundle

 - Find the credential card

-- Click Delete button (trash icon)
+- Click "Delete" button (trash icon)

 - Confirm deletion in the modal